hturnbull93/hturnbull93/README.md

 **Freedom Tech Ltd** (Nov 2015 to Jul 2017)
 *Marketing and Project Manager*
-- Developed automated tools for creating white label marketing assets for customers.
+- I set up automated tools for creating white label marketing assets for customers.
-- Developed web-scraping tools in VisualBasic to gether product data from supplier's online catalogues.
+- I developed web-scraping tools in VisualBasic to gather product data from supplier's online catalogues.
-- Assited in development of customer portal system, focussing on UI, UX and QA.
+- I assited with development of the customer portal system, focussing on UI, UX and QA.

-## <a name="hobbies-and-interests"></a>Hobbies & Interests
+## Hobbies and Interests

 - **Improvised theatre and comedy** - I perform improvised shows with my group, live on stage with no script, based on audience suggestion.
 Skills from improv have great applications in the workplace too, such as active listening, generating ideas, building trust within teams, and working out of joy instead of fear.